mit-quest/bridge_gandissect/README.md

 ```
 Then make sure that the `GANpaint_Request.py` code in the `scratch-blocks` directory is trying to reach the IP of the device that that command is being run from.
 Only then will the Scratch exension work properly

+_The following is information from the original Gandissect:_

 ## Overview

 <img src="doc/teaser.jpg" width="800px" clear="both" />